P. K. Srinivasan: Experience

 PKS, as he was known to the world-at-large, among his colleagues, students and friends, travelled to the United States as a Fulbright exchange teacher and worked in Liverpool Central School, New York, in 1965-'66.
-Later he served as a Senior education officer and a Senior lecturer in Mathematics in Nigeria for seven years.
+Later he served as a Senior education officer and a Senior lecturer in mathematics in Nigeria for six years.
 He served as a lecturer in the National Council of Educational Research and Training (NCERT) in India.
 He organized over sixty math expositions and fairs in India, Nigeria and the United States, and participated actively in four International Congress on Mathematical Education (ICME) conferences.

 He inspired many a creative idea and gave them shape through demonstrative displays by his students.
 Conduct of Bharat Dharshan, World Exhibition, three-day three-tier Math Expositions to make all his math students walk across the curriculum which was highly talked about in his days and research papers on subjects from English to Social Studies by students studying from 7 to 12 Standards was an everlasting contribution made by him to the students and to The Muthialpet High School, Chennai where he was a teacher par excellence.

 He could pick the brightest of students and discuss esoteric topics such as Boolean algebra, Ramanujan's theorems and at same time deploy easy-to-understand teaching tools for teaching mathematics and English.
 As a class teacher, he could reach across to the poorest performers and made them cross average levels in English and mathematics.

 Although he hailed from a traditional family, he was always clad in a white kurta and dhoti spun out of khadi - rough and homespun cotton cloth that symbolized the Swadeshi concept of Gandhiji.
 He sported a Gandhian cap as well.

 His vision and unquenchable thirst for knowledge transcended the narrow barriers of caste, language and religion.
 Personal and family interests always took a backseat in his mission for spreading knowledge and awareness and imparting a sense of purpose in his students to go beyond the narrow frontiers of a syllabus-oriented formal education to exploration of the unfathomable depths of knowledge.
 He displayed the same missionary zeal in making classroom education and teaching of English and mathematics in particular a matter of fun and curiosity among the low-mark scoring students as well.

 In addition, he was the founder and the curator-director of Ramanujan Museum & Math Education Centre which he helped establish in 1993.
 He was also one of the founders of the Association of Mathematics Teachers of India (AMTI) in 1965.